Oklahoma mother to be removed from baby’s birth certificate because she’s not the ‘gestational parent’ - NewsBreak

 Their names are both on the baby’s birth certificate as mother and mother.

-“It’s pretty simple,” said attorney Robyn Hoplins.
+“It’s pretty simple,” said attorney Robyn Hopkins.
 “That’s black and white, and so I’m not sure why we are getting caught up in the gray.”

 The gray is an ugly divorce making its way through district court.